AwwCookies/AwwRC/README.md

 {
     "type": "NOTE",
     "from": "nilly",
     "message": "Hey dude!
-Message me you get this k?"
+Message me when you get this k?"
 }
 ```
 #####*USERMSG*